 Social Distancing Guidelines for the Workplace During the COVID-19 Outbreak

 The Rockefeller University implemented social distancing guidelines in early March 2020 to minimize the spread of COVID-19 in our community during campus operations.
-During Phase II:
+During Phase III+:

 - In-person, face-to-face meetings are not allowed.
-Employees should use the telephone, online conferencing, e-mail, or instant messaging to conduct business, even when participants are in the same building, department, or lab.
+Employees should use Zoom, telephone, online conferencing, e-mail, instant messaging or other electronic method to conduct business, even when participants are in the same building, department, or lab.

 - Avoid person-to-person contact such as shaking hands.